 R2-2002969 Upper layer indication ZTE Corporation, Sanechips discussion

-2. Discussion
+2. Phase 1 Discussion

 The LS from RAN in RP-193265 gives RAN2 an action to provide CRs to the next RAN plenary meeting to implement some specific enhancements to the 5G indicator mechanism.
 3 discussion papers where submitted to this RAN2 meeting to discuss the RAN2 specification changes for these enhancements.
 The remaining documents submitted to the meeting are CRs.